 Act 605 of 2021 tasked retail water providers with additional responsibilities in managing and operating their water systems, with some exceptions.
-These responsibilities include preparation of a rate study every 5 years or before any major development project.
+These responsibilities include preparation of a rate study every five years or before any major development project.
 Rates determined from the study are required to be implemented within one year of the completion of the study, or two years if the recommended rates increase the provider’s rates by fifty percent or more.
 Failure to complete a rate study or implement the required rate increases will result in a determination that the water provider is in fiscal distress.
 Rate studies must be filed with the Arkansas Legislative Audit and the Arkansas Department of Agriculture’s Natural Resources Division.

-Additionally, when a municipal water system has 20 percent or more of its customer base outside of the municipal boundaries, the municipality must establish a non-voting advisory committee to advise the municipality in water system matters.
+Additionally, when a municipal water system has 20 percent or more of its customer base outside of the municipal boundaries, the municipality must establish a non-voting advisory committee to advise the municipality on water system matters.
 This committee must represent the water users outside the municipal boundaries.

 Also under the legislation, all members of a retail water provider governing board must complete eight hours of training.
 The training must be completed within one year of becoming a board member.
-A member with 10 years or more service on the governing board is exempt from training.
+A member with ten years or more of service on the governing board is exempt from training.
 The Act provides that the Arkansas Department of Agriculture’s Natural Resources Division will utilize an advisory board of water professionals to develop the curriculum for the training.

 Rate Study Providers

 Per Act 605 of 2021, the Arkansas Natural Resources Commission shall maintain an approved list of entities to conduct rate studies for Water Service Providers.
 The list of currently approved providers can be found below.
 Entities that intend to provide Rate Studies for Water Service Providers, as required by the Act, shall apply for inclusion on the list of approved entities on the form provided below.